Eschatologue/CM_wiki/docs/lore/glossary.md

 *Infrastructure, London*

 The Brabazon Fleet is a series of colossal mobile penal colonies, constructed by London, that also function as mobile factories.
-These massive vessels house convicts, debtors, the poor, and the sick, all forced into relentless labour to fuel London’s industrial might.
+These massive vessels house convicts, debtors, the poor, and the sick, all forced into relentless labour to fuel London's industrial might.
 The denizens of the Fleet often refer to it as the "Brabazon Workworld," as once you enter, it becomes your entire world for life.
 Inhabitants work in brutal conditions, producing goods, maintaining machinery, and extracting resources from hazardous regions

 > See Also: [Nomadic Cities](#nomadic-cities)